playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 </template>
 ```

-Then we can use this provided value in our `ContextMenu` component:
+Then, we can use this provided value in our `ContextMenu` component:

 ```vue
 <!-- ContextMenu.vue -->